vijithassar/d3-textwrap/README.md

 <svg>
 ```

-But in Internet Explorer and any other browsers that can't handle foreignObjects, it'd switch to using tspan elements instead, with all the positioning headaches automatically solved.
+But in Internet Explorer and any other browsers that don't handle foreignObjects, the text node is retained and split into tspan subsections, with all the positioning headaches automatically solved.

 ```html
 <svg>